-Please browse our website to find out more about SWAN’s actions!
+Please browse SWAN’s website to find out more about the association’s actions!

 SWAN is part of a larger movement in Europe in which EWA and FERA have played a significant role.
-In 2013, these two organizations conducted a vast data study under the supervision of the European Audiovisual Observatory and with the help of peers from France, Sweden and Germany and representatives of WFTV, showing that European female directors were still not making the cut in the 21st century.
+In 2013, these two organizations conducted a vast data study under the supervision of the European Audiovisual Observatory and with the help of peers from France, Sweden and Germany and representatives of WFTV UK – Women in Film and TV, showing that European female directors were still not making the cut in the 21st century.
 These alarming results were introduced at an international panel during the 2014 Cannes Film Festival edition in front of 400 guests and received huge media coverage.